cz2753/cz2753/README.md

 <!-- Actual text -->

-You can find me on LinkedIn www.linkedin.com/in/chenfang-z-54989123b/.
+You can find me on www.linkedin.com/in/chenfang-z-54989123b/.